curl/curl/docs/cmdline-opts/proxy-negotiate.md

 # `--proxy-negotiate`

-Tells curl to use HTTP Negotiate (SPNEGO) authentication when communicating with the given proxy.
+Use HTTP Negotiate (SPNEGO) authentication when communicating with the given proxy.
 Use --negotiate for enabling HTTP Negotiate (SPNEGO) with a remote host.